 Our former partners, Declan Moylan and Colman Curran, started purchasing art in the early 1990s and a de facto Art Committee was born.
 Over the years the office expanded, together with the art collection, which resulted in a move in 2006 to a large modern open plan office on Barrow Street and plenty of blank walls to fill.

-Since then we have continued to acquire contemporary art from living artists and our current Art Committee, chaired by partner Natasha McKenna, has worked to expand and develop the collection.
+Since then we have continued to acquire contemporary art from living artists and our current Art Committee, chaired by partner Christine O'Donovan has worked to expand and develop the collection.
 As our office is open plan, the addition of art has helped to add a certain style and character to the building.
 It has allowed the firm to reflect its personality and to provide a beautiful atmosphere and stimulating work environment for our employees and clients alike.